 A Dynasty of Dinosaurs

 Coloring has gone Cretaceous!
-Pick up your copy of A Dynasty of Dinosaurs and have it signed by its illustrator and author- the Academy’s own paleo-illustrator Jason Poole and New Jersey State Museum Paleontologist Jason Schein.
-Try your hand at bringing a dinosaur to life through color.
+The Academy’s own paleo-illustrator Jason Poole and New Jersey State Museum Paleontologist Jason Schein talk about their new coloring book A Dynasty of Dinosaurs.
+Try your hand at bringing a dinosaur to life through color!

 Make your own paleo-perfect crafts to take home.

 Guided Tours of Dinosaur Hall

 10 a.m., noon, 2 p.m., and 4 p.m.

 Meet under the T. rex for ultra-cool dinosaur tours.
 Bring your most pressing dino questions!